 If you have osteoarthritis and if you are unable to earn a gainful living as a result, there could be financial help available to you.
+The SSA has a list of conditions that qualify for disability and osteoarthritis is one of them.
 The Social Security Disability Insurance (SSDI) program was created to assist those who have become disabled due to an illness such as osteoarthritis.

 What Exactly Is Osteoarthritis?

 Osteoarthritis is a common joint disease that tends to affect middle-aged and older adults.
 In a healthy joint, a firm and spongy substance cartilage covers the end of each bone.
 This cartilage provides a cushion between bones and also offers a smooth surface so that bones may glide.

 For those with OA, the cartilage of the joint breaks down, causing pain, swelling, stiffness, and difficulty moving.
 In severe cases, bone spurs may form around the affected joint.

 Osteoarthritis mainly attacks the weight-bearing joints of the body such as the hips, lower back, and knees.
 It can also affect the joints of the hands and toes.
 The risk of OA increases with age and women are more likely to develop the disease.
 Additionally, those who are overweight or have had a previous injury to the joint are at higher risk.